axelcarapinha/CmyMessage/README.md

   * Forms of AUTH (and its fragilities)
   * Shadow networks
   * Hashes (its fragilities, some types, ...)
-  *
 * Cmake (build system generator)
 * Software architecture

 ## Plan / Roadmap
 ✅ = implemented
 🛠️ = in process...
-🔁 = NOT implemented
+🔁 = NOT implemented yet

 - Plan the architecture / structure of the code ✅
 - Simple connection ✅
 - Chat between clients 🛠️
   - Supporting concurrency ✅
   - Generic hash table for the user's struct ✅
-  - Broadcast chat 🛠️
+  - Broadcast chat ✅
   - Direct chat 🛠️
 - Containers (probably with Docker compose) 🔁
   - Docker Swarm (ease the scalability)